MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_13_lab_ak.md

 #### Task 1: Open Azure Cloud Shell and list resource groups

-1. In the portal, select the **Cloud Shell** icon to open a new shell instance.
+1. In the Azure portal's navigation pane, select the **Cloud Shell** icon to open a new shell instance.

-1. If Cloud Shell isn't already configured, configure the shell for Bash by using the default settings.

-1. At the **Cloud Shell** command prompt in the portal, enter the following command, and then select Enter to list all resource groups in the subscription:

-    ```
-    az group list
-    ```

-1. Enter the following command, and then select Enter to get a list of possible commands to delete a resource group:

-    ```
-    az group delete --help
-    ```
+    > **Note**: The **Cloud Shell** icon is represented by a greater than sign (\>) and underscore character (\_).

+1. If this is your first time opening Cloud Shell using your subscription, you can use the **Welcome to Azure Cloud Shell Wizard** to configure Cloud Shell for first-time usage.
+Perform the following actions in the wizard:

+    1. A dialog box prompts you to create a new storage account to begin using the shell.
+Accept the default settings, and then select **Create storage**.

+    > **Note**: Wait for Cloud Shell to finish its initial setup procedures before moving forward with the lab.
+If you don't notice Cloud Shell configuration options, this is most likely because you're using an existing subscription with this course's labs.
+The labs are written with the presumption that you're using a new subscription.

 #### Task 2: Delete a resource group